 A big goal when you’re using acne treatments like this should be to prevent your skin from getting sun damage, because you don’t want to throw a wrench in your benzoyl peroxide product’s plans to clear your skin!

 A wonderful sunscreen to use with acne-prone skin is our 100% Mineral Matte Screen SPF 40.
-It uses only zinc oxide and titanium dioxide as its sunscreen actives so it works well with oily and acne-prone skin, it protects from blue light and it contains a translucent tint to offer a nice hint of coverage to mask any redness or scarring.
+It uses only zinc oxide and titanium dioxide as its sunscreen actives so it works well with oily and acne-prone skin, and it contains a translucent tint to offer a nice hint of coverage to mask any redness or scarring.

 In general, wearing sunscreen will help to fade any post-acne scarring and pigmentation faster.